 - Data stored on “File Server”→ Folder Name “Prising” shall not go out of the organization

-- Any data stored on “DB and App Server” shall not go out the organization.
+- Any data stored on “DB and App Server” shall not go out of the organization.

 - User shall be able to send data with file extension .xml only